 Central Parque in Guatemala © Fernando Reyes Palencia

-Their culture is expressed through vibrant weekly markets, bright traditional clothing, fabulous handicrafts, different languages and colourful religious festivals.
-Lake Atitlán, a beautiful deep lake ringed by volcanoes and Mayan villages, is a remarkable place combining astounding scenery with traditional culture.
+Their culture is expressed through vibrant weekly markets, bright traditional clothing, fabulous handicrafts, different languages, and colourful religious festivals.
+Lake Atitlán, a beautiful deep lake ringed by volcanoes and Mayan villages, is a remarkable place combining astounding vistas with traditional culture.

 Guatemalan society is split between the traditional and the modern, each following their own path in a country sprinkled with remnants of a colonial past.
 Nowhere is the Spanish legacy more evident than in the charming city of Antigua.

 The violence caused by political differences has left thousands dead, while the devastation caused by earthquakes has left people homeless and in need of world aid.
-Despite this, travellers are drawn to the intriguing mix of cultures and history set amid dramatic scenery, and they generally find the locals friendly, considerate and justifiably proud of their country.
+Despite this, travellers are drawn to the intriguing mix of cultures and history set amid dramatic scenery, and they generally find the locals friendly, considerate, and proud of their country.